 AddLife presents certain financial measures in the interim report that are not defined according to IFRS.
-The Company believes that these measures provide valuable supplemental information to investors and the Company's management as they allow for evaluation of trends and the Company’s performance.
-For additional information regarding choosen key ratios, please refer to AddLife's annual report 2021.
+The company believes that these measures provide valuable supplemental information to investors and the company's management as they allow for evaluation of trends and the company’s performance.
+For additional information regarding chosen key ratios, please refer to AddLife's annual report 2022.
 Since all companies do not calculate financial measures in the same way these are not always comparable to measures used by other companies.
 These financial measures should therefore not be considered as a replacement for measurements as defined under IFRS.
 This report provides information in greater detail regarding definitions of financial performance measures.

 Transactions with related parties

 No transactions with related parties that materially affected the group’s financial position and earnings took place during the interim period.